 Inflatanation in Trafford Park offers autism-friendly sessions every Saturday.

 Previously Jump Nation trampoline park, the owners decided they wanted to offer something unique and so Inflatanation was born.
 It’s essentially a huge arena filled with inflatable fun – from bouncy castles to bouncy slides, an inflatable climbing wall and an inflatable assault course.
 Inflatanation offers Autism Friendly sessions from 9 – 10 am every Saturday.During the week it’s very noisy and it can get very busy, possibly overwhelming for a young person with autism.
 The Autism Friendly session turns the music right down (it was so quiet, I wasn’t actually sure whether it was playing or not!) and allows only half of the usual numbers in.
 You get free entry for an essential carer (spectators are always free, but you will at the very least want to do a brief tour of the inflatables with your youngster) and free juice and biscuits at the end.It costs £5.95 per hour for under fours (they have a designated area for this age group) and £9.95 per hour for over fours.
-You can find out more about Inflatanation’s Disability Friendly sessions on their website.
+You can find out more about Inflatanation’s Disability Friendly sessions -

 Morrisons supermarket offer an autism-friendly Quiet Hour every Saturday.